huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 1. additionally parallelizing the attention computation over sequence length
 2. partitioning the work between GPU threads to reduce communication and shared memory reads/writes between them

-FlashAttention-2 is supports inference with Llama, Mistral, and Falcon models.
+FlashAttention-2 supports inference with Llama, Mistral, and Falcon models.
 You can request to add FlashAttention-2 support for another model by opening a GitHub Issue or Pull Request.

 Before you begin, make sure you have FlashAttention-2 installed (see the [installation](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features) guide for more details about prerequisites):